Phone

 Our Deputy Designated Safeguarding Leads are:

-Mr Tyman, Mrs Holland and Mrs Holt can be contacted via the school office Tel.
+Mr Tyman, Mrs Payne and Mrs Molsher can be contacted via the school office Tel.
 01536 330300 or via our contact form on the school website.

 At times we may need to seek advice from outside agencies as to how best to support you and your family.
 For more information, please see our our current Safeguarding policy, which can be found in the policies section.